RyanBoomer30/GenerativeJournal/README.md

-# Django, Python, CSS, HTML, Bootstrap 5
+# Django, Python, CSS, HTML, Bootstrap 5, Jupyter notebook, JavaScript

 # How we want this web-app to work